HelioPower: Residential Solar

-HelioPower was a top 10 installer in California in 2013 having installed over 4,000 residential solar voltaic PV systems in California and Nevada.
+In 2013, HelioPower was ranked among the top 10 solar installers in California and had installed over 4,000 residential solar voltaic PV systems across California and Nevada.
 They offer direct-to-customer or direct-to-partner services.
 Direct-to-customer services include complimentary energy audits, energy efficiency upgrades, and solar systems.
 HelioPower offers numerous residential financing options including leases and power purchase agreements, utility rebate programs, PACE financing programs including the HERO program, and State and Federal energy incentives.

 Direct-to-partner services include full EPC offerings as well as third-party financing for qualified partners.

 Energy Analytics

-Energy analytics synthesizes three distinct but inter-related pieces of information: (1) How much energy and power a business uses, and when and where it’s used; (2) what a business makes, moves or stores; where it performs this work, when it performs this work, and how this work changes and scales; and, (3) what a business pays, and how it procures, energy and power.
+Energy analytics synthesizes three distinct but inter-related pieces of information: (1) How much energy and power a business uses, and when and where it's used; (2) what a business makes, moves or stores; where it performs this work, when it performs this work, and how this work changes and scales; and, (3) what a business pays, and how it procures, energy and power.
 HelioPower provides energy analytics consulting services to the water/waste-water, manufacturing and distribution industries.

 Engineering, Procurement, & Construction (EPC)

-HelioPower offers turnkey EPC solutions including solar PV, energy storage and facility improvement measures as well as systems integration solutions including CHP and bio-mass.
+HelioPower offers turnkey EPC solutions including solar PV, energy storage and facility improvement measures, and systems integration solutions including CHP and bio-mass.
 HelioPower also decouples its EPC capabilities and offers discrete engineering, procurement and construction services to end users and industry partners.
 HelioPower has performed engineering and construction management services throughout the US and worldwide.

 HelioPower operates with a structured project planning and control (PP&C) methodology based on PMI's (the Project Management Institute) PMBOK.

 Energy Project Finance & Advisory Services

 HelioPower raises and syndicates project finance for proprietary and third-party energy projects and provides financing options for all its customer segments.
-Offerings include power purchase agreements (PPA), leases, and/or subsidized energy loans.
-All financing products are structured to lower the overall cost of energy and significantly reduce or eliminate the upfront cost of purchasing an energy system.
-HelioPower also offers energy finance advisory services for avoided cost analyses, project modeling, project placement, and best fit analyses.
+Offerings include power purchase agreements (PPA), leases, and/or subsidised energy loans.
+All financing products are structured to lower the overall energy cost and significantly reduce or eliminate the upfront cost of purchasing an energy system.
+HelioPower also offers energy finance advisory services for avoided-cost analyses, project modelling, project placement, and best-fit analyses.

 Asset Management Including Operations & Maintenance (O&M)

 In addition to distributed generation asset management, HelioPower provides operations and maintenance services specifically for solar assets, battery backup systems, off-grid systems and solar manufacturer warranty and after-market support.
-HelioPower’s asset management capabilities grew out of its proprietary portfolio of distributed generation assets.
+HelioPower's asset management capabilities grew out of its proprietary portfolio of distributed generation assets.
 HelioPower currently manages over 20 megawatts of commercial and industrial sector solar assets.